Didier Malherbe

-Didier Malherbe (Note: Also known as "Bloomdido" or "Bloomdido bad de Grass".) is a French musician and poet.
+Didier Malherbe (Note: Also known as "Bloomdido" or "Bloomdido bad de Grass") (born 22 January 1943) is a French musician and poet.
 He has played in several bands, including Gong and Hadouk.

 Malherbe plays the saxophone, flute, alto clarinet, ocarina, Laotian Khaen, Bawu flute, Hulusi, and other wind instruments.
-Since 1995, the duduk has been his preferred instrument.
+Since 1995, the duduk has been one of his preferred instruments.

 Early life

-Didier Malherbe was born on 22 January, 1943 in Paris, France.
-He began playing the saxophone at the age of thirteen after hearing Charlie Parker's "Bloomdido," a title he would eventually adopt as his nickname.
+Didier Malherbe was born on 22 January 1943 in Paris, France.
+He began playing the saxophone at the age of thirteen after hearing Charlie Parker's "Bloomdido", a title he would eventually adopt as his nickname.
 After two years of formal training on the saxophone, he began to participate in jam sessions at various Paris jazz clubs with musicians such as Alby Cullaz, Eddy Louiss, and Jacques Thollot.
 He then moved away from jazz, stating, "I had grown puzzled about bebop because of so many rules.
-Then free jazz arrived, which got rid of all the rules...
+Then free jazz arrived, which got rid of all the rules [...]
 I decided I'd rather look elsewhere".

-In 1962, after listening to Ravi Shankar's first album, he traveled to India, where he discovered the bamboo flute and learned to play the Indian bansuri flute.
+In 1962, after listening to Ravi Shankar's first album, Malherbe traveled to India, where he discovered the bamboo flute and learned to play the Indian bansuri flute.
 Back in Paris, he studied ancient languages and classical flute at Sorbonne University.
-During 1964 and 1965, he traveled around Morocco, staying in a community in Tangier and playing alongside other musicians such as the guitarist Davey Graham.
+During 1964–65, he traveled around Morocco, staying in a community in Tangier and playing alongside other musicians, such as the guitarist Davey Graham.
 During this time, he learned the elements of Arabic music.

-In 1966, Didier played saxophone with Les Rollsticks in Marc'O's comedy-rock, Les Idoles.
+In 1966, Malherbe played saxophone with Les Rollsticks in Marc'O's musical comedy Les Idoles.
 In 1968, the film version of Les Idoles was released.

 In the summer of 1968, Malherbe moved to Majorca in the Balearic Islands and lived on the property of the writer Robert Graves.
-During this period, Didier practiced flute and spent time with Kevin Ayers and Daevid Allen, two former members of Soft Machine.
-He later described their performance at the Fenêtre Rose festival in late 1967 "a triggering event."
+During this period, he practiced flute and spent time with Kevin Ayers and Daevid Allen, two former members of Soft Machine.
+He later described their performance at the Fenêtre Rose festival in late 1967 as "a triggering event".

 In 1969, he returned to Paris and joined a raga-blues-folk trio named Morning Calm.
 He also played free jazz with American pianist Burton Green, appearing on his album recorded for the BYG label.
 The same label released Magick Brother (1969), the first Gong album, on which Malherbe performed alongside musicians from various pop and jazz backgrounds.